MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/linked-servers-openquery-openrowset-exec-at.md

 ## Examples

-### B. Executing a SELECT pass-through query with OPENQUERY
+### A. Execute a SELECT pass-through query with OPENQUERY

 The following example uses a pass-through SELECT query to select the rows with `OPENQUERY`: